Canon SX620 vs Olympus E-PL7

 |9.||Canon G5 X||Y||stereo / mono||-||-||mini||2.0||Y||Y||-|

 |10.||Canon G9 X||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the E-PL7 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX620 does not feature such an accessory-socket.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PL7 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-PL7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL7 was succeeded by the Olympus E-PL8.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Olympus E-PL7 Manual.
+Further information on the features and operation of the SX620 and E-PL7 can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Olympus E-PL7 Manual.